 Risk of Missing Out on Fast-Growing Opportunities

-This criticism is particularly relevant in today’s rapidly changing economic environment, where disruptive technologies and innovative business models can quickly overhaul established industries.
+This criticism is particularly relevant in a rapidly changing economic environment, where disruptive technologies and innovative business models can quickly overhaul established industries.
 An overly conservative approach might not just mean missed opportunities, but also the risk of investing in companies on the brink of being disrupted.

 source: Secrets of Investing on YouTube